didasmbalanya/Frontend-Reconstruction-challenge/README.md

 ### Introduction

 The intent of this coding test is to assess your ability to work with requirements commonly seen at Reconstruction.
-We want you to display your knowledge of software design patterns, best practices, responsive web design, and working with art comps from our design team.
+We want you to display your knowledge of best practices, responsive web design, and working with art comps from our design team.

-There are a set of web technologies that are core to our solutions so we would like for your implementation to make use of React and Next.js.
+There are a set of web technologies that are core to our solutions so we would like for your implementation to make use of the following technologies:
+- ReactJS/Next.js

 ### Requirements

 - Clone or fork this repo, which you will use as a reference to start your challenge
 - Open a PR or send us the link to your cloned repo at the end of the challenge
-- Code this component using Next.js to the best of your ability (optional bonus is making it mobile responsive)
+- Code this as a responsive component using Next.js to the best of your ability
 - We must be able to compile and run your code

 ![image](https://user-images.githubusercontent.com/30765004/113932273-22821500-978f-11eb-81f2-f3872a25f515.png)